-There are seven modules spread through the semester.
-They will open on Blackboard several days before their subjects come up in class meetings.
-You should complete each module and its associated quiz by 11:45 pm on the due date (the day before the material becomes relevant for a class meeting).
-Specific module titles and due dates are:
+There are seven online lessons spread through the semester.
+Links to the lessons will open on Blackboard several days before their subjects come up in class meetings.
+You should complete each lesson and its associated quiz by 11:45 pm on the due date (the day before the material becomes relevant for a class meeting).
+Quizzes at the end of online lessons count toward your final grade.
+Specific online lesson titles and due dates are:

-Due date (by 11:45 pm)
+Online lesson Due date (by 11:45 pm)

-Sept.
-7 (Thursday)
+1. Supply & Demand Sept.
+9 (Sunday)

-Sept.
-17 (Sunday)
+2. Elasticity Sept.
+18 (Tuesday)

-Sept.
-24 (Sunday)
+3. Efficiency in a Market Sept.
+25 (Tuesday)

-Oct.
-1 (Sunday)
+4. Taxation Oct.
+2 (Tuesday)

-Oct.
-10 (Tuesday)
+5. Common Resources Oct.
+11 (Thursday)

-Oct.
-29 (Sunday)
+6. Production & Costs Oct.
+30 (Tuesday)

-Dec.
-5 (Tuesday)
+7. Insurance Markets Dec.
+4 (Tuesday)